 - Your site has both AMP and non-AMP versions of pages.

 In a nutshell, if your site possesses content that appears differently on mobile browsers than it does on desktops, then you’re going to need to adhere to Google’s best practices.
 These include:

-- Making sure your servers are capable of handling increased crawl rate on mobile sites
+- Making sure your servers are capable of handling increased crawl rates on mobile sites.

 So, What Should Your Mobile SEO Strategy Be?

 The bottom line is, it’s extremely difficult – if not impossible – to be certain about how this will influence future SEO strategy.
 After all, the need to consider mobile-friendliness has been a factor for some time, so little is changing there.
 However, there is a growing theory that Google is steadily moving away from a dependency on HTML URLs and traditional links when it comes to ranking factors, while other methods like structured data are growing in prominence.
 It’s definitely true that mobile content tends to have fewer links than desktop content, but does this mean that it’s now viable to claim that “links are dead”?
 The jury is still well and truly out on this one.
 Nevertheless, to futureproof your website, your mobile SEO strategy should be well-rounded, if it’s not already.

 If you’re looking to thrive in a mobile-first index world, then the best pieces of advice we can give are to: